-- Details about the applicant organisation, including its legal name, contact information, Australian Business Number (ABN), and authorised signatories. - Details about the war memorial, including its address, Local Government Area, year of construction, the conflict/s it commemorates and commemorative services it is used for. - A detailed description of your project, including start and end dates.

-- A detailed description of the condition of the war memorial. - Details about your capacity to deliver the project and administer the grant funds. - Details to demonstrate you have consulted with relevant stakeholders, including the owner of the memorial, local council, local RSL sub-Branch, or other veterans' groups, as applicable. - Details about all co-contributions you have secured, or that are pending, for the project. - Details of any previous CWMF grants the applicant organisation has received (not just for the same war memorial).
+- Details about the applicant organisation, including its legal name, contact information, Australian Business Number (ABN), and authorised signatories. - Details about the war memorial, including its address, Local Government Area, year of construction, the conflict/s it commemorates and commemorative services it is used for. - A detailed description of your project, including start and end dates. - A detailed description of the condition of the war memorial. - Details about your capacity to deliver the project and administer the grant funds. - Details to demonstrate you have consulted with relevant stakeholders, including the owner of the memorial, local council, local RSL sub-Branch, or other veterans' groups, as applicable. - Details about all other sources of funding you have secured for the project, or that are pending, also known as co-contributions. - Details of any previous CWMF grants the applicant organisation has received (not just for the same war memorial).